r13xr13/lyra-intelligence/README.md

 | 🔧 Code Generation        | Converts threat insights into scripts, exploits, or reports                |
 | 📦 Modular Interface      | Binds to Exegol, Dockerized stacks, or bare-metal operations               |

+---🧬 **Future Roadmap**

+- ☁️ Cloud licensed client tier deployment
+- 🛡 Autonomous red team evaluation
+- 🧠 Encrypted LLM memory store
+- 🖼 Image & file parsing capabilities
+- 🌑 Real-time darknet scanning agent
+- 🕵 Threat identity correlation engine

 ---

+## 🧭 Closing Directive

+LYRA is not a tool.
+It is a sovereign intelligence construct for those who operate in silence, where threat becomes pattern, and where defense is the art of precision and foresight.

+This repository offers only the surface strata.
+The deeper code lives elsewhere bound, encrypted, awaiting command.

+**For trusted operators only.**

+> *"Observe.
+Profile.
+Execute.
+Transcend."*
+> — R13 Systems, Founding Directive
+🧬 **Future Roadmap**

+- ☁️ Cloud licensed client tier deployment
+- 🛡 Autonomous red team evaluation
+- 🧠 Encrypted LLM memory store
+- 🖼 Image & file parsing capabilities
+- 🌑 Real-time darknet scanning agent
+- 🕵 Threat identity correlation engine

+---

+## 🧭 Closing Directive

+LYRA is not a tool.
+It is a sovereign intelligence construct for those who operate in silence, where threat becomes pattern, and where defense is the art of precision and foresight.

+This repository offers only the surface strata.
+The deeper code lives elsewhere bound, encrypted, awaiting command.

+**For trusted operators only.**

+> *"Observe.
+Profile.
+Execute.
+Transcend."*
+> — R13 Systems, Founding Directive

 ## 🧩 Architecture Snapshot